At Oscar-qualifying film festival, students found the door open.

 He said the days started around 7:30 a.m. and often ended around 11 p.m., with the team moving between Aspen and Basalt, helping set up Q&As and panels, recording events and staying on the move for most of the day.
 By the end of the trip, he said, the group had been working roughly 15-hour days for four days straight.

-Schaffers was not just watching films.
-He said he helped research filmmakers, write questions for sit-down interviews and prepare material he will continue helping edit after the trip.
-“I can point towards that and say, ‘Hey, I worked on this,’” he said, describing the value of leaving with something tangible and credited.
+“I can point towards that and say, ‘Hey, I worked on this,’” Schaefers said, describing the value of leaving with something tangible and credited.

 But the bigger surprise was what happened around the screenings.

-“I felt more among them than probably any other film festival I’ve gone to,” Schaffers said after returning.
+“I felt more among them than probably any other film festival I’ve gone to,” Schaefers said after returning.
 “You’re pretty much constantly bumping into the filmmakers all the time and talking to them.”
 He said Aspen felt more open than other festivals he had attended because the audience interaction did not stop when the Q&As ended.
 People kept running into one another in the lobby and across the following days.

 Race described the same thing from her earlier trip.
 She said networking events were open, conversations continued during the day and at night, and “nothing was barred” from the students.
 “There was no distinction really between us” and the other people there, she said.